CalmWookie/R4DCB08-Python/README.md

    - Check baud rate setting (default: 9600)
    - Ensure no other program is using the serial port
    - Verify parity is set to 'N' (None)

+3. **TCP connection issues**:
+   - Verify the host IP address is correct and reachable
+   - Check that the TCP port is correct (default: 502, custom: 4196, etc.)
+   - Some TCP connections may require longer timeout (use `--timeout 5.0`)
+   - Ensure firewall allows the connection

 ### Temperature Reading Issues
 1. **"No sensor" readings**: